 Service Just Because

-A little about me...
-I specialize in sustainable development and change.
+I would say that I specialize in sustainable development and change.
 If I were to choose labels, then I consider myself an artist and educator.
 My work, by and large, is guided by the concepts of selfless service and environmental psychology.
 Above all, I am a humble (most of the time) student and in a constant process of learning through experience.
-My work is really an expression of deep curiosity about the nature of things.
+My work is an expression of deep curiosity about the nature of things.

-More practically, I do know how to treat "poverty," which I feel travels way beyond the financial form.
-I love working in challenging, if not hopeless situations and with so-called underserved peoples (who inspire me greatly).
+More practically, I do know how to treat poverty in its varied forms.
+I love working in challenging situations, like slums and villages, and with underserved peoples (who inspire me greatly).
 My intention is one of service and my process is based on the Law of the Vital Few, i.e., what are the small changes we can make that produce the greatest effects, and those that inspire virtuous cycles of change?

-So far, since 2009, my humanitarian programs have helped well over 7,000 people, but that's not the point and I'm not counting.
+So far, since 2009, my humanitarian programs have helped well over 7,000 people, but that's not the point and I don't really count.

 I am a dual national of the UK and US.
 I was born in New York City and graduated from New York University with a degree in Philosophy.
 National identity is not important to me though, and soon enough, we will do away with them in favor of a more universal and unifying identity.

-I travel constantly, am 100% sustained by generosity, and speak with audiences from time-to-time.
+I travel constantly, am almost entirely sustained by generosity, and speak with audiences from time-to-time.
 I don't think there is a net that catches you.
 When you are ready to jump, it also means you are ready to fly. ;)